JayJayGas/esp8266_bme280_project/README.md

     ESP8266 with the e-Paper display for display.

 If you have any questions, feel free to ask.
-If you think the C++ is bad code, that's because it is.
-Most of the C++ is just bad C that is adapted for C++.